-Leonardo CripTech Incubator is an art and technology fellowship for disability innovation.
+Leonardo CripTech Incubator is an art and technology program for disability innovation.
 Encompassing residencies, workshops, presentations, publications, and education, this innovation incubator creates a platform for disabled artists to engage and remake creative technologies through the lens of accessibility.
 Employing a broad understanding of technologies, including prosthetic tools, neural networks, software. and the built environment, CripTech Incubator reimagines enshrined notions of how a body-mind can move, look, communicate.
+A first-of-its-kind program in the field, the program understands access as an institutional practice.

 CRIPTECH METAVERSE LAB